-Things like the climate, food and behaviour in social and academic situations may all be different to what you're used to, and some of the people around you may have different values and viewpoints.
+When you live in a new country, things like the climate, food and behaviour in social and academic situations may all be different to what you're used to, and some of the people around you may have different values and viewpoints.

-Feeling at Home in Leeds
+Feeling at Home in Leeds group workshops

 Participating in academic groups